puckr/puckr/README.md

 - Hi, I’m @puckr
 - I’m a neuroscientist working in the Allen Neurocircuitry and Cognition Lab, and the Mattfeld Memory and Development Lab at FIU.
-- I successfully defended by Dissertation and am on the market for data and research science jobs!
-- Currently I am working on a project investigating white matter differences in Diffusion Weighted Imaging in Alzheimer's Disease using probabilistic tractography and clustering methodologies.
 - Feel free to email me at puck_reeders@hotmail.com if you want to reach me!